 AT THE INSTITUTE OF JAZZ STUDIES

-This endowment was established in 1987 with a gift by composer/arranger/multi-instrumentalist Benny Carter (1907-2003) in memory of Morroe Berger, a close friend and Carter’s biographer who was a professor of sociology at Princeton University until his death in 1981.
+The endowment was established in 1987 with a gift by composer/arranger/multi-instrumentalist Benny Carter (1907-2003) in memory of Morroe Berger (1917-1981), a close friend and Carter’s biographer.
+Berger was a professor of sociology at Princeton University until his death in 1981.
 Carter’s initial gift was matched by the Berger family, who asked that Carter’s name be added to the Fund’s title.
-Carter, his wife Hilma, and other donors have regularly added to the endowment over the years.
-In 2017 Edward Berger, longtime IJS Associate Director, photographer, and jazz scholar, was added to the Fund’s title to honor his contributions to jazz.
-To date, over 70 awards have been given to scholars and students worldwide working in a variety of disciplines, including jazz history, musicology, bibliography and discography.
+Carter, his wife Hilma, the Berger family, and other donors have regularly added to the endowment over the years.
+In 2017 this named fellowship was expanded to honor Ed Berger (1949-2017), Carter’s road manager and longtime IJS associate director.

-For students currently enrolled in the Rutgers-Newark Master’s Program in Jazz History and Research: Please contact Prof. Lewis Porter before submitting an application.
+Students currently enrolled in the Rutgers-Newark Master’s Program in Jazz History and Research must be nominated by a member of the Jazz Program faculty.
+Please contact Prof. Henry Martin before submitting an application.

 For information on past Berger - Berger - Carter Fellows please follow this link.

 Please submit via email to email@example.com the following materials:

 - A 750-word long description of the research project.
 Please address why your research must be completed at IJS, how the award will help you complete the project, the expected outcome of your research, and outline your research plan/timeline.

 - Include full contact information (email, phone number, and mailing addresses)